 Population.
 The estimated population of the Amish of North America (adults and children) as of June 2020 is 350,665.
 This is an increase of approximately 8,765 since 2019.
 For a comparison of 2000 to 2020 population data, see Population Change 2000-2020 tables.

 States and Provinces.
 North American Amish communities are located in 31 states and four Canadian provinces.
-Approximately 63 percent of the population lives in Ohio, Pennsylvania, and Indiana.
+Approximately 62.5 percent of the North American population lives in Ohio, Pennsylvania, and Indiana.

 South America.
 In the fall of 2015, horse-and-buggy-driving New Order Amish from the Midwest organized two settlements in South America—one in Bolivia and one in Argentina.
 Each settlement has one congregation.
 Most of the members come from Old Colony Mennonite background.
 Today, these settlements relate to New Order Amish communities in Ohio, Indiana, and North Carolina.

 Settlements.
-During the past year, 22 new settlements (geographical communities) were established, two settlements were reconfigured as a single settlement, and two existing settlements (in Kentucky and in Wisconsin) dissolved, a net gain of 19 settlements.
+During the past year, 33 new settlements (geographical communities) were established and seven existing settlements dissolved.
 New settlements are typically small, with only a few families in a single church district (congregation).

 Reasons for Population Growth.
 The primary forces driving the growth are sizable nuclear families (five or more children on average) and an average retention rate (Amish children who join the church as young adults) of 85 percent or more.
 A few outsiders have joined the Amish, but the growth is almost entirely from within the Amish community.